vekatze/neut/book/src/rapid-prototyping.md

 ### Notes for Emacs

-The configuration for Emacs in the above example is like the below:
+The configuration for Emacs in the above example is like the one below:

 ```text
 (defun ext/neut-compile ()